bunkerity/bunkerweb/docs/quickstart_guide.md

 ### Kubernetes

-**The multisite feature is implicitly activated when using the Kubernetes integration.**
+**The multisite feature must be activated when using the Kubernetes integration.**

 ```yaml
 apiVersion: apps/v1